 That said, if you’re a side or stomach sleeper, no need to panic.
 Despite Professor Harris’s research, she reiterated that at the end of the day, it really comes down to comfort:

 “Although it is commonly recommended that sleeping on your back is the best position to sleep in, comfort is key.”

 Just make sure you have the best mattress if you sleep on your side, or invest in finding the best bed if you prefer your belly.

 It’s no secret that sleep posture and position is key to a good night’s rest.
 Still, every body is different, and there are a myriad of factors that can make or break your quality of sleep.
 But if you’re constantly waking up in a fog, Professor Harris would probably suggest giving back sleeping a try.

 If you’re curious, she has an interesting suggestion.
 She told Business Insider to sew a tennis ball into the lining of your pajamas to make that position uncomfortable and near-impossible to sleep in, forcing the body to move to a new position.
 If that’s not your cup of tea, you can can also try placing pillows on either side of you, along with one under your knees.
+Choosing the right pillow for back sleepers can also make the transition to this sleeping position easier.
 This could help you from rolling and moving around too much.